quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 file.
 This is typically done in a post-processing step.

 The "traces" array can thus contain both normal traces (for the definition of the Trace type, see {{trace}}), but also "error" entries.
-These indicate that we tried to find/convert a file for inclusion in the aggregated qlog, but there was an error during the process.
-Rather than silently dropping the erroneous file, we can opt to explicitly include it in the qlog file as an entry in the "traces" array, as shown in {{trace-error-def}}.
+These indicate that an attempt to find/convert a file for inclusion in the aggregated qlog was made, but there was an error during the process.
+Rather than silently dropping the erroneous file, it can be explicitly included in the qlog file as an entry in the "traces" array, as shown in {{trace-error-def}}.